micimize/strictduck/README.md

 The `default` export is the [`StrictDuck`](https://github.com/strictduck/strictduck/blob/master/src/strictduck.js#L15-L30) class, which all StrictDucks inherit from.
 `StrictDuck` does the following:
   \* assigns the first argument to the new instance
-  \* levearges [duckface](https://github.com/openraffler/duckface.js) to ensure the new instance [implements](https://github.com/strictduck/strictduck/blob/master/src/strictduck.js#L4-L9) the interfaces specified in the rest of the arguments
+  \* leverages [duckface](https://github.com/openraffler/duckface.js) to ensure the new instance [implements](https://github.com/strictduck/strictduck/blob/master/src/strictduck.js#L4-L9) the interfaces specified in the rest of the arguments
   \* assigns the object the key `{ [Symbol('strictduck.id')] : Symbol(strictDuckClassName) }`, giving us a more dependable way to identify object inheritance

-Another key export is [`extend`](https://github.com/strictduck/strictduck/blob/master/src/strictduck.js#L34-L48), which is used for tersly specifying StrictDucks, such as the [`Main`](https://github.com/strictduck/strictduck/blob/master/src/strictduck.js#L50) export:
+Another key export is [`extend`](https://github.com/strictduck/strictduck/blob/master/src/strictduck.js#L34-L48), which is used for tersely specifying StrictDucks, such as the [`Main`](https://github.com/strictduck/strictduck/blob/master/src/strictduck.js#L50) export:
 ```javascript
 export const Main = extend({ name: 'Main', methods: ['main'] })
 ```